lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-02-28-Gowers_bijection_example.md

 A couple of weeks ago, Tim Gowers posted on Twitter an unusual characterisation of bijective functions: that they preserve set complements.
 Alex Kontorovich re-tweeted his post accompanied by a Lean proof detailing Gowers' argument.
 I took a look, and lo and behold!
 Isabelle can prove it with a single sledgehammer call.
-The one line proof isn't necessarily the best proof however; there's lots to discuss here.
+The one line proof isn't necessarily the best proof however.
+And Terrence Tao published a small example on Mastodon; let's look at that one too.

 ### Gowers' original tweet